NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 The hash cannot be known until after the tarball has been downloaded and unpacked.
 Nix will complain if the hash supplied to `fetchzip` is incorrect.
-So it is common practice to supply a fake one with `lib.fakeSha256` and change the derivation definition after Nix reports the correct hash:
+It is common practice to supply a fake one with `lib.fakeSha256` and change the derivation definition after Nix reports the correct hash:

 ```nix
 # hello.nix